 So next time, you visit the same website you’ll find your item right where you left it, in the shopping cart.
 That’s the power of cookies.

 Besides personalize your experience and make surfing the web a pleasant adventure, cookies sometimes can become a serious problem.
 And, at some point, you may need to delete them from your browser.

 Even though they’re tiny, they can take up space over time, which may affect your device’s performance speed.
 Speaking of performance, please read this helpful article for an in-depth guide on how to speed up your iPhone.

 Sometimes cookies get obsolete, which can create vulnerability so hackers can steal your information.
 You sure don’t want any of that.
 That’s why you need to clear cookies on your iPhone.
-So enough with the waffling, we’ve a lot to cover.
+So enough with the waffling, we’ve got a lot to cover in this guide.
 Let’s get started.

 How to clear cookies in Safari on an iPhone

 While cookies may pose a problem in certain circumstances, we don’t recommend you to block them altogether.
 This will lead to bad user experiences, instead, delete them periodically.
 Without further ado, let’s get started.